trinker/tagger/README.md

     ## [2] "They/pronoun refuse/verb to/preposition permit/verb us/pronoun to/preposition obtain/verb the/article refuse/noun permit/noun"
     ## [3] "This/adjective is/verb the/article tagger/noun package/noun ;/. like/preposition it/pronoun ?/."

+This tagset can be useful for more coarse purposes, including formality (Heylighen & Dewaele, 2002) scoring.

+-   Heylighen, F., & Dewaele, J.M.
+(2002).
+Variation in the
+    contextuality of language: An empirical measure.
+Context in Context, Special issue of Foundations of Science, 7 (3), 293-340.

-The out put is a `tag_pos` object and thus has a generic plot method.
+The output is a `tag_pos` object and thus has a generic plot method.

     tag_pos(mwe$talk) %>%
         as_basic() %>%